An Excellent Education For A Life of Christ-Centered Service

 We understand you want to set your child up to thrive in all areas of their life, and the school they attend plays a large part in that.
 Deciding which school your child should attend is a tough decision, and you could be concerned that if you don’t find the right school, your child will not get the foundation they need to navigate life as a believer.
 If you’re like most parents, you’ve probably wrestled with deciding which school has the curriculum and community that will be the best fit for your family.
 You’ve likely wondered if there was a Christian school that will educate your child – body, mind, and spirit – from a Biblical perspective.
 At Calvin Christian School, we get it!
 As parents, we understand you want to be confident about the school where your child will grow up.
 For almost 60 years, Calvin Christian School has been home to thousands of families who value strong academics in an environment of authentic faith.

 Calvin Christian School partners with Christian families and their churches to educate students from Escondido, Valley Center, San Marcos, Vista and communities across North San Diego County and Southern Riverside County.
-Calvin Christian School serves families with students in preschool, 3-day and 5-day kindergarten, and 1st through 12th grades.
+Calvin Christian School serves families with students in early education (ages 2-5), 3-day and 5-day kindergarten, and 1st through 12th grades.

 Calvin Christian School is located in northern Escondido, just a mile and a half from both I-15 and CA-78.
 Our campus stretches across 25 acres and boasts over 30 classrooms, a state-of-the-art performing arts building, a gymnasium, several large playing fields, a full library, a weight-training room, and spacious courtyards.

 The campus is divided into four distinct areas.
-The preschool and elementary school are located on the South side of Vista Avenue, and the junior high and high school are located on the North side.
+The Early Education and Elementary school are located on the south side of Vista Avenue, and the Junior High and High School are located on the north side.

 - 27 part-time and full-time faculty